-Additionally, SFDC offers free online training resources like its Trailhead video library, guided journeys, and a user community.
+Additionally, Salesforce offers free online training resources like its Trailhead video library, guided journeys, and a user community.

-But this just isn’t enough for most companies.
-So they either need to seek other support options or risk having serious issues with Salesforce that could cause a serious disruption to their business.
+But this just isn’t enough for some companies.
+So they either need to seek other support options or risk having serious issues with Salesforce that could cause serious disruption to their business.

 #2: Difficult To Customize

 Salesforce is a massive product.
 It’s designed to meet the needs of a large variety of companies.
 It is meant to be customized, not simply activated and rolled out to users.

 But many companies find that Salesforce is challenging to customize to their needs and the needs of individual users.